nathanzhu144/knightstour/README.md

 ## Setting Up & Running

 ### Setup
-The setting up is straightforwrad.
+The setting up is straightforward.
 Open terminal and type in both commands (without the $).
 This should successfully set up the project.
 This should should create a new directory called knightstour.
 To then run the program, navigate to the directory and follow the directions below to run the program.